Statistical Process Control | SPC

-You need to understand the differences between common and special causes of variation, you will need to be able to perform some relatively simple mathematical calculations and to create control charts.
-As part of the set-up process, you may want to perform some capability studies.
-The statistics behind Cp, Cpk, Pp and Ppk are broadly similar to those behind the x-bar and range charts.
+Implementing Statistical Process Improvement.You need to understand the differences between common and special causes of variation, you will need to be able to perform some relatively simple mathematical calculations.
+As part of the set-up and ongoing control, you will want to perform capability studies.
+You will need to understand the statistics behind Cp, Cpk, Pp and Ppk, which are broadly similar to those behind the X-bar and Range charts.